brentp/clustermodel/README.md

 	chr1	2117424	2118131	-0.029962962963	0.421006269346	3	methylation ~ disease	liptak

 where the `p` column is for the combined probes.
-We can repeat the same using a mixed model with a random intercept for CpG (this covariate gets added automatically if your data follows our conventions (see example data for details).
+We can repeat the same using a mixed model with a random intercept by `CpG` (this covariate becomes available automatically if your data follows our conventions (see example data for details).

 ```Shell